Reversibility of d-State Finite Cellular Automata: Introduction

 \section{Introduction}

-A cellular automaton (CA) is a discrete dynamical system which consists of a regular network of finite state automata (cells).
-The cells update their states following a local update function of the states of their neighbors.
-Since their invention \cite{Neuma66}, cellular automata (CAs) have been an area of extensive research for the scientists of various disciplines due to their capability of modelling different physical systems \cite{toffoli1984cellular,wolfram1984cellular,chopard1998cellular}.
-Various properties of them are explored by researchers, one of most importance being reversibility property (or, invertibility or bijectivity).

-The reversibility property of a CA refers to that each configuration of the CA has a unique predecessor.
-This implies, there is no loss of information during the evolution of the CA. This property has direct correspondence with the reversibility of microscopic physical systems, implied by the laws of quantum mechanics.
-The reversible (or bijective) CAs have been utilized in different domains, like simulation of natural phenomenon \cite{hartman90}, cryptography \cite{Wolfr86b,ppc1,MartRey2005}, pattern generations \cite{doi:10.1142/S0218001494000280,Kari2012180}, pseudo-random number generation \cite{Wolfr86c,aspdac04}, recognition of languages \cite{Kutrib20081142} etc.
+The {\em reversibility} property of a cellular automaton (CA) refers to that every configuration of the CA has only one predecessor.
+That is, the reversible cellular automata (CAs) are injective CAs where the configurations follow one-to-one relationship \cite{JKThCA,Toffo90}.
+Since late 1960s, the reversibility of CAs has been a point of attraction of many researchers, and a number of works have been carried out in this area, see e.g. \cite{hedlund69,Richa72,Amoroso72,nasu1977local,Maruoka197947,Maruoka1982269,sato77}.
+The reversible CAs have been utilized in different domains, like simulation of natural phenomenon \cite{hartman90}, cryptography \cite{Wolfr86b,ppc1,MartRey2005}, pattern generations \cite{doi:10.1142/S0218001494000280,Kari2012180}, pseudo-random number generation \cite{Wolfr86c,aspdac04}, recognition of languages \cite{Kutrib20081142} etc.